Written by Toni AllenUpdated Cited by Forbes, The Guardian, Stanford University +48+ more

 If you’ve signed up for a Robinhood account and haven’t been able to claim your share, contact Robinhood’s customer support.

-ESMA regulations prohibit CFD brokers from offering bonuses to retail investors in Europe to encourage CFD trading (or a greater volume of trading), including signup bonuses or fee rebates.
+EU regulations prohibit CFD brokers from offering bonuses to retail investors.
+This includes signup bonuses or fee rebates.

 What Products Can I Trade With Robinhood?